-Does a Garda have a right to stop me if I am cycling without lights?
+Does a Garda have a right to stop me if I cycle without lights?

-Under Section 108 of the Road Traffic Act 1961 as amended, a member of the Gardai may demand your name, address and date of birth if they suspect you have committed any crime or offence.
-They may also demand your name, address and date of birth if they suspect you have been involved in a collision or caused injury to property or someone else.
-If you do not give your name, address or date of birth, or give a false name, address or date of birth, the Garda can keep your bicycle until they are satisfied as to your identity.
+Under Section 108 of the Road Traffic Act 1961, as amended, a member of the Gardai may demand your name, address and date of birth if they suspect you have committed any crime or offence.
+They may also demand your name, address, and date of birth if they suspect you have been involved in a collision or caused injury to property or someone else.
+If you do not give your name, address, or date of birth, or give a false name, address or date of birth the Garda can keep your bicycle until they are satisfied with your identity.

 Where can I get bike lights?